 My rates are the same for all students and clients.
 I charge £10 per hour for travel if I come to your home.
 I have a strict policy of a minimum of 24 hours notice of cancellation or postponement.

 Flloyd Kennedy (Ph.D Theatre), Australian-born actress, writer, director, singing clown, and voice/speech/accent and acting coach, took part in the British folk revival in the 60s, performed street theatre, cabaret and fringe theatre, and was founding artistic director of Golden Age Theatre (Glasgow).
-She performs, directs, writes and teaches voice and acting skills at colleges and universities in the UK, US and Australia, specialising in Shakespeare performance, currently at Manchester School of Acting (part time), most recently at MGA Academy of Performing Arts (Edinburgh) and E15 Acting School (Southend).
+She performs, directs, writes and teaches voice and acting skills at colleges and universities in the UK, US and Australia, specialising in Shakespeare performance, most recently at ALRA North, Manchester School of Acting, MGA Academy of Performing Arts (Edinburgh) and E15 Acting School (Southend).
 Through her private practice Being in Voice Flloyd provides coaching for student and professional actors, private individuals and community and corporate groups in the studio and online, and also supervised MA/MAV SIP dissertations for RCSSD.
 She is an Associate Artist with ISAAC (International School for Acting And Clown).

 British Actors Equity MEMBER NO: M(concealed information)